FOLLOW OUR PODCAST ON (search opentheword):

 The backstory of this passage involves a warning King Jehoshaphat received that Moab, Ammon and Meunites were planning to attack Judah.

-Jehoshaphat immediately turned to prayer and a prophet by the name of Jahaziel delivered a prophetic word that the upcoming battle was God’s, not Judah’s (2 Chronicle 20:14-15).
+Jehoshaphat immediately turned to prayer and a prophet by the name of Jahaziel delivered a prophetic word that the upcoming battle was God’s, not Judah’s (2 Chronicles 20:14-15).

-In response to this prophetic word, Jehoshaphat told Judah to “Believe the prophets and you will prosper” and then sent his praise and worshippers into the conflict ahead of the army.
+In response to Jahaziel’s prophetic word, Jehoshaphat told Judah to “Believe the prophets, and you will prosper,” and the next day the king sent his praise and worshippers into the conflict ahead of the army.

-In the battle that followed, Judah’s army never lifted a sword as the Lord sent ambushments against the three enemy armies, who ended up fighting each other.
+In the battle that followed, Judah’s army never lifted a sword as the Lord sent ambushments against the three enemy nations, who ended up fighting each other.

-But does this verse apply to any New Testament prophets who believe they can make mistakes?
+But does this verse apply to today’s prophets?

 The prophets in the Old Testament had an incredible burden to bear.
-They had to be 100% correct.
-They could not make a mistake.
-One mistake and they were done (Deuteronomy 18:22) and if the Jews thought they were a false prophet, intentionally leading people astray with misleading words, they were stoned.
+They had to be 100% correct, 100% of the time.
+They could not make a single mistake.
+One inaccurate prophecy, and they were done (Deuteronomy 18:22) and if the Jews thought they were intentionally leading people astray, they were labelled false prophets and stoned.

 With every prophetic word he delivered, Jahaziel’s ministry and reputation was on the line.
 He was only as good as his last prophecy.
-But he had a proven track record and learned through experience to deliver only accurate words.
-If he had any questions on the legitimacy of a word, like other prophets of the time, I am sure he just didn’t give it.
+But he had a proven track record and learned how to separate his own personal opinions and feelings from God’s prophetic voice.

-They are essentially riding on Jahaziel’s coat tales.
 When they cite this verse, they are using his reputation as a 100% accurate prophet to prop up their prophetic ministry.
+They are hijacking Jahaziel’s accuracy and claiming it as their own.

-God tells us to believe the prophets.
-The verse does not tell us to believe false prophecies, nor does it tell us to believe the false prophets.
-Nor does it tell us to believe prophets who are right eight times out of ten because there would always be this lingering doubt on whether their latest prophecy was accurate or not.
+God’s word tells us to believe the prophets.
+But this verse does not tell us to believe false prophecies, nor is it telling us to believe the false prophets.
+Nor is referring to prophets who are right seven times out of 10, because there would always be a lingering doubt on whether their latest prophetic word was accurate or not.

-Perhaps, what we see unfolding today will bring a much needed shake up to today’s modern prophetic movement and added clarity to who are true prophets.
+Perhaps, what we see unfolding today in the prophetic movement will bring a much-needed reform and added clarity to who are true prophets.

-There is a difference between the office of a prophet and a person with the gift of prophecy, both in accuracy and authority.
+There is a difference between the office of a prophet and a person with the gift of prophecy, both in accuracy, calling and authority.